josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-Matt's actions have ensure his hosting companies are now the _only_ WordPress hosts that can guarantee something like this will never happen to its users.
+Matt's actions have ensured his hosting companies are now the _only_ WordPress hosts that can guarantee something like this will never happen to its users.

 </CalloutPlusQuote>